Pipeable

 alt

-Allows you to operate on a failure and produce either a success or another failure.
-This is a convenience wrapper to native Dry Monads #or
+Short for alternate which is the or branch of conditional logic.
+This allows you to operate on a failure and produce either a success or another failure.
+This is a convenience wrapper to native Dry Monads #or functionality.

 Accepts a failure while answering either a success or failure.
 Example: